alan-turing-institute/mogp-emulator/docs/methods/proc/ProcMorris.rst

 Algorithm
 ---------

-The algorithm involves generating :math:`\strut R` trajectory designs, as described below.
+The algorithm involves generating :math:`R` trajectory designs, as described below.
 Each trajectory design is used to compute the expected value of the elementary effects in the simulator function locally.
 By averaging these a global approximation is obtained.
 The steps are: